He thinks Trump won in 2020. Now, he wants to oversee Ohio’s elections

 “Who’s actually living there?
 Who’s actually voting in those locations?” he said.

-These proposals contrast with what LaRose said contributed to “the most successful election in our state’s history” in a recent interview with NBC4’s Colleen Marshall.
+These proposals contrast with what LaRose said in a recent interview contributed to “the most successful election in our state’s history.”
 He mentioned a record number of ballots cast in 2020, record absentee votes, and record early votes.

 “It’s unfortunate that politicians on the right claim that there’s widespread voter fraud when, in fact, there’s not,” LaRose said.
 “It’s also unfortunate that politicians on the left claim widespread voter suppression when, in fact, that’s not true, either.
 The bottom line is this: We make it easy to vote and hard to cheat.”